lordmauve/wasabi2d/docs/scene.rst

     Get/set the background color of the entire scene as an RGB triple. `(1, 1, 1)` is white and `(0, 0, 0)` is black.

+    You can also assign color names or HTML color codes (but the value is stored and returned as a tuple).

 .. attribute:: Scene.layers

     The collection of layers that will be drawn.
 Layers are created on access